Rebyoo13/sudoku-solver/README.md

 python autogui.py
 ```

-* Open Sudoku.com or any other Sudoku application where you want to input the solution.
+1. Open Sudoku.com or any other Sudoku application where you want to input the solution.
-* Enter each row one by one (e.g., 040000000).
+2. Enter all 9 rows of the puzzle manually (use 0 for empty cells, for example: 040000000).
-* Make sure the top-left cell is selected (cursor active).
+3. Make sure the top-left cell of the Sudoku grid is selected (cursor active) in the application.
-* After all 9 rows, the script will solve the puzzle and automatically input the solution into the application by simulating key presses and navigating between cells.
+4. Run this script.
+It will solve the puzzle and automatically input the solution into the application
+   by simulating key presses and navigating between cells.
 > Warning: Do not use the mouse or keyboard while `autogui.py` is running, or the automation may fail.
 ---